 How does an MRI work?

-An MRI machine has a large tube-shaped opening.
-The patient lays down inside the tube while the machine performs a scan of their body.
+An MRI machine has a sizeable tube-shaped opening.
+The patient lays down inside the tube while the machine scans their body.
 The process is non-invasive and completely painless.
-It can take a long time for the scan to be completed, however, and you have to remain completely still the entire time.
-The tube opening is usually very small and can feel confining, so if you are claustrophobic you should discuss this with your doctor or the MRI technician in advance.
+However, it can take a long time for the scan to be completed, and you have to remain completely still the entire time.
+The tube opening is usually tiny and can feel confining, so if you are claustrophobic, you should discuss this with your doctor or the MRI technician in advance.

 How to get an MRI to see if you have a herniated disc

-Disc herniation is a fairly common condition and can lead to pain in not just your back but also your legs and feet.
-Disc herniation is one of the most common injuries resulting from a car accident or a similar collision.
+Disc herniation is a fairly common condition and can lead to pain in your back, legs, and feet.
+Disc herniation is one of the most common injuries from a car accident or a similar collision.
 The impact of a typical auto accident can put significant force and pressure on the spine.
-In some cases, the force of the impact can tear the outer casing of the spinal disc resulting in a disc herniation.
+In some cases, the impact’s force can tear the spinal disc’s outer casing, resulting in disc herniation.
 This can occur even in low-speed collisions.
-If you start to experience pain or discomfort after being in a car accident, getting an MRI might be a very good idea.
+Getting an MRI might be an excellent idea if you start to experience pain or discomfort after a car accident.

-If you are thinking about getting an MRI the first and somewhat obvious step is to go see your doctor.
-If you don’t have a regular primary care doctor, there are many walk-in / urgent care providers (e.g., Patient First or Righttime) that you can go to without an appointment.
-If the doctor believes an MRI might be necessary to diagnose your condition, he or she will write a lab order and refer you to an MRI imaging lab to have the scan done.
-MRIs can be very expensive, but if you have health insurance, the cost should be fully covered.
+If you are considering getting an MRI, the first and somewhat obvious step is to see your doctor.
+If you don’t have a regular primary care doctor, there are many walk-in/urgent care providers (e.g., Patient First or Righttime) that you can go to without an appointment.
+If the doctor believes an MRI might be necessary to diagnose your condition, he or she will write a lab order and refer you to an MRI imaging lab for the scan.
+MRIs can be very expensive, but the cost should be fully covered if you have health insurance.

 Treatment for disc herniation

-The course of treatment for a herniated disc typically starts out with a combination of medication (to limit inflammation) and physical therapy.
-Sometimes steroid injections will be administered to help the herniated disc shrink and heal.
-If this initial line of treatment is not successful there are a variety of surgical options are available to treat disc herniation.
+Treatment for a herniated disc typically starts with a combination of medication (to limit inflammation) and physical therapy.
+Sometimes, steroid injections will help the herniated disc shrink and heal.
+If this initial line of treatment is unsuccessful, a variety of surgical options are available to treat disc herniation.

 What does this mean to the value of your case?
 First, let’s state the obvious.
 You don’t want to make medical decisions based on how it will impact the settlement value of your claim.
 That being said.